phreeza/manuscript_axon_potentials/doc/manuscript.md

 of the axon.
 Due to Kirchhoff's law and cable theory (see Materials and Methods), the local transmembrane current in an axon is proportional to the second spatial derivative of the membrane potential along the direction of the axon.
-Because the action potential is roughly a travelling wave, the currents are also proportional to the second *temporal* derivative of the membrane potential.
+Because the action potential is roughly a traveling wave, the currents are also proportional to the second *temporal* derivative of the membrane potential.
 The three extrema of the EFP are thus related to the points of maximum curvature in the action potential waveform, namely the onset, the